-Students are assigned faculty advisors before they enter Elon University.
+Students are assigned academic advisors before they enter Elon University.
 An important part of the Academic Advising Center's service is Elon 101, a freshman advising course.
-Students without clear career goals may be counseled in selecting a major and are assigned advisors within the major departments.
-Special advising assistance is also available for students in preprofessional programs such as prelaw, premedicine and pre-engineering.
+Students without clear career goals may be counseled in selecting a major.
+The center processes advisor assignments for the major departments.
 Transfer students are assigned an academic advisor in the department of their majors at the time they enter.

-Career Center
+Career Services

-The Career Center offers services and programs to support students and alumni in the lifelong process of defining career goals, learning the skills to attain them and developing employment opportunities.
+Career Services offers services and programs to support students and alumni in the lifelong process of defining career goals, learning the skills to attain them and developing employment opportunities.
 Internships, co-ops and individualized learning are coordinated through the Career Center, where students can find assistance in identifying opportunities related to their major and career interests.